 Why has the USGA created a Foundation?

 The USGA is committed to leading the future of golf by supporting programs and initiatives that enhance the golfer experience, drive participation by juniors, beginners and golfers with disabilities, reduce the consumption of critical resources and develop the next generations of leaders who will change the face of golf.
-We established the USGA Foundation to help secure resources that will allow us to make an even greater impact on the game.
-Making a tax-deductible donation to the USGA, a 501(c)(3) nonprofit organization, ensures that every dollar donated to the USGA Foundation will be directed to programs in four key impact areas essential to helping golf thrive for generations to come.
+We established the USGA Foundation to help secure resources to fulfill the USGA’s commitment to invest in programs and innovative solutions that best serve golf for all who love and play it.